oyale/huertu/src/site/notes/SysAdmin/Preguntitas sobre Odoo.md

 ---

 - Why not use git when installing Odoo and its modules?
-	- ➕ Cowboy code sucks, but it happens.
+	- ➕ Cowboy coding sucks, but it happens.
 At least, we'd have traceability.
 	- ✅ We still can have pinned versions.
 	- ❓ You're the same guy behind that sticker that said 'Cause with pip you can git…', huh?
 		- Yes, that was me.
 And if I was mistaken, I'll feel morally obligated to issue a new (patch) sticker.
 I promise it.